+Steel stock A-Arms are not required to comply with this 13" rule.
 For parking lot courses, vehicles may be evaluated on a case-by-case basis.

-Write and "X" for non-924/944/968 cars.
+Write a line through this section for non-924/944/968 cars.
 Write wheel center to fender opening distance in inches for applicable cars like this: 13.5 in